 Of course you want to be happy and healthy during your pregnancy and you know that toxins in your environment can affect your baby’s health.
 Although it’s important not to get too paranoid, there are some practical tips to minimizing the toxicity of your pregnancy.

 Have as much dental work done as you can prior to your pregnancy and have your amalgam fillings replaced where possible.

 If you were planning renovations to accommodate your growing brood, then complete them prior to conceiving.
-Older building materials contain toxins and houses build prior to the 1970s can contain asbestos or lead paint.
+Older building materials contain toxins and houses built prior to the 1970s can contain asbestos or lead paint.
 Opt for low VOC alternatives in both building materials and floor and wall finishes.

 Avoid aluminium.
 Don’t cook in aluminium pots or use deodorants and antiperspirants that contain aluminium.
 Find a super natural deodorant recipe you can make yourself using only two ingredients here.